 - Parents are not allowed to visit during Kids’ Camp.

-- Ashram cannot be held responsible for any item of value.
+- The ashram cannot be held responsible for any item of value.

-- No pocket money – but deposit can be left with the ashram.
+- No pocket money – but a deposit can be left with the ashram.

 - Refund policy: